dfsp-spirit/libfs/README.md

 ### Conventions

 * Everything from `libfs` is in the `fs::` namespace.
 * Internal functions in `libfs` are prefixed with an underscore, e.g., `_do_internal_stuff`.
 You should never call these functions from client code, as they may change without notice between versions.
 Relying on them is an application bug.
 (Please [open an issue](https://github.com/dfsp-spirit/libfs/issues) if you feel that you need to use an internal function from your client code, and explain your use case.)
+Internal functions are not listed in the API docs.
 * Function naming:
   - Functions that read data are called `read_*`, e.g., `read_curv` and `read_mgh`.
   - Functions that write data to files are called `write_*`, e.g., `write_curv` and `write_mgh`.